Weight Loss Medications#

 If you would like to adjust your dose or change the medication, you can request a consultation with a physician through our “Weight Loss Renewal” panel.
 Please complete the intake form and submit it for a review and/or arrange a time to speak with the doctor, who will review your side effects or desired dose changes with you.

-If you're experiencing a side effect from a GLP-1 prescription or require advice about your medication regimen, and are not experiencing a medical emergency, you have few options:
+If you're experiencing a side effect or require advice about your medication regimen, and are not experiencing a medical emergency, you have few options:

 • You can request a consultation with the doctor via our 'Weight Loss Renewal' panel, complete the intake form and arrange a time to speak with the doctor and review your side effects or desired dose changes.